HikkaV/DS-ML-Courses/docs/assignment4_sup_ml.rst

   :align: center
   :alt: linear  SVM

-| There is and other type of SVM algorithm known as Kernelized SVM.
+| There is an other type of SVM algorithm known as Kernelized SVM.
 Kernel is just a similarity measure (modified dot product) between data points.
 What it really does is transforming features to the other space in order them to be easy fit by a linear classifier (see the example shown below).

 .. image:: images/svm2.png
   :width: 800